What was your undergraduate major and why?

 What activities are you involved in when not working/studying?

-The best part of my academic experience has been knowing my hard work paid off in the classroom by seeing my name on the Chancellor’s or Dean’s list every semester.
+The best part of my academic experience was knowing my hard work paid off in the classroom by seeing my name on the Chancellor’s or Dean’s list every semester.

 How would you describe the Belk College of Business to someone who is thinking about applying?